 Regulation: VFSC.
 Minimum deposit: $10.
 Payout potential: Up to 92%.
 Tradable markets: Forex, commodities, stocks, indices, and crypto.
 Platforms: Proprietary terminal and MetaTrader 4.
 Demo access: Yes.

-Payout: Offers projected returns up to about 92% on certain setups.
+Payout: The article frames projected returns up to about 92% on certain setups.

 Assets: Trade currencies, crypto assets, shares, indices, and key commodity markets.